D3M-Research-Group/StrongTree/README.md

 - `Code` contains the implementation of approaches **FlowOCT** and **BendersOCT**:

-    - `formulations` includes the formulation of each approach in gurobipy.
+    - `FlowOCT.py` and `BendersOCT.py` include the formulation of each approach in gurobipy.

-    - `experiments` contains the replication file for each approach which is resposible for creating and solving the problem and producing result
+    - `FlowOCTReplication.py` and `BendersOCTReplication.py` contains the replication code for each approach which is responsible for creating and solving the problem and producing result

-    - `utils` contains
+    - We have some utility files as follows
-      - `Tree` which creates the binary tree
+      - `Tree.py` which creates the binary tree
-      - `logger` logs the output of console into a text file
+      - `logger.py` logs the output of console into a text file
 - `Results` contains the experiments raw results.

 - `plots` contains the R script for generating figures and tables from the tabular results.